ltelab/disdrodb/docs/source/quick_start.rst

     )
     ds

-Alternatively, the disdrodb software ``find_files`` function allows to easily list all station files of a given DISDRODB product and then open the data as the user wish.
+Alternatively, ``find_files`` lists all station files for a given product, letting you open them as you wish.

 .. code:: python